xswitch/battleship/readme.md

 TODO
+# Keep track of hits and misses
+# Add hit functionality
-# Add a direction attribute to ships to allow horizontal placement
+# Add a check to prevent placing out of bounds